 c) be registered for Internet Banking.

-1.2 You also need to activate individual offers before you can earn cashback but some offers we may activate for you.
+1.2 You'll normally need to activate individual offers before you can earn cashback but some offers we may activate for you.

-2.1 Cashback you earn will be paid in line with the conditions that apply to the offer when you activate it.
+2.1 Cashback you earn will be paid in line with the conditions that apply to the offer.

 2.2 We'll normally pay cashback from debit and credit card offers into your personal current account or credit card account on or before the last working day of the month after the month we receive details of your payment.
 This may be in a different month from when you made the payment – see example:

-Friday 28 August – you activate an offer
+Friday 28 August – an offer is activated

 Sunday 30 August – you make a payment that qualifies for £10 cashback